 - then Persia releasing from captivity

-- then Greece with Antiochus Epiphanes
+- then Greece with first Alexander the Great then Antiochus Epiphanes

 - then Rome

-And in an unmistakable subplot threaded throughout the Bible demonstrating God’s sovereignty, all four kingdoms rose and fell in power – while surviving as an entity – in Anatolia.
+In an unmistakable subplot threaded throughout the Bible demonstrating God’s sovereignty, all four kingdoms rose and fell in power – while surviving as an entity – in Anatolia.

 Planted like a bridge between Asia and Europe, the peninsula of Asia Minor has been from the beginning of history a battlefield between the East and the West.
 Across this bridge the religion, art, and civilisation of the East found their way into Greece; and the civilisation of Greece, under the guidance of Alexander the Macedonian, passed back again across the same bridge to conquer the East and revolutionise Asia as far as the heart of India.
 Persians, Arabs, Mongols, Turks, have all followed the same route in the many attempts that Asia has made to subdue the West.